Guide to De Waterkant, Cape Town’s Coolest Area

 Where is De Waterkant?

 De Waterkant is a small enclave sandwiched between Green Point, the Waterfront, and the CBD.
-Technically, it’s actually a sub-district of Green Point.
+It’s one of the most central areas of Cape Town, but it’s way safe and a lot more charming than the city centre.

 Why Stay in De Waterkant?